-Dear South Holland School District 151 Families,
+Dear South Holland School District 151 Families and Community Members,

 Dr. Teresa Hill